Written by: DreamMeaning Editorial Team

 What does it mean if I dream about fragmented identity repeatedly?

-Repeated dreams of fragmented identity may suggest ongoing internal conflicts or unresolved personal issues.
-This recurrence could be an invitation to explore these feelings further in your waking life.
+Recurring dreams of fragmented identity may suggest ongoing internal conflicts or themes in need of attention and integration in waking life.

 Private.
 Gentle.
 No fear-based interpretation.